hendralijaya/hendralijaya/README.md

 ### Hi there 👋

-**hendralijaya/hendralijaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Digitrans as a Full Stack Developer
 - 🌱 I’m currently learning Android Development and Backend with Kotlin and Java
 - 💬 Ask me about Backend, Frontend, and Android Development